-2 Reasons to Buy the iPhone 6s & 4 Reasons to Wait
+2 Reasons to Buy the iPhone 6s & 3 Reasons to Wait

 The iPhone 6s and iPhone 6s Plus are still pretty fast, come with solid cameras, and offer good battery life.
 And, unlike the iPhone 6 and iPhone 6 Plus, they have been upgraded to Apple’s iOS 13 operating system.

-If you are in the market for a cheap iPhone, they should be on your shopping list somewhere.
+If you are in the market for a cheap iPhone, they should be somewhere on your shopping list.
 That said, there are also some reasons to consider going with something else.

 This is a particularly volatile time for the smartphone market.
-As we push into 2020 we’re starting to see rumors outline this year’s crop of devices which include the Samsung Galaxy S20 and Apple’s 2020 iPhones.
+As we push deeper into the year we’re hearing more about Apple’s 2020 iPhones and Google’s Pixel 5.

+- Fully unlocked and compatible with any carrier of choice (e.g. AT&T, T-Mobile, Sprint, Verizon, US-Cellular, Cricket, Metro, etc.).

+- The device does not come with headphones or a SIM card.
+It does include a charger and charging cable that may be generic, in which case it will be UL or Mfi (Made for iPhone) Certified.

 If you’re planning to buy a phone this fall you need to be extremely comfortable with your decision.
 And that means going over the pros and cons of picking up a device like the iPhone 6s or iPhone 6s Plus.